Hard Times Come Again No More

 "Hard Times Come Again No More" (sometimes, "Hard Times") is an American parlor song written by Stephen Foster.
-It was published in New York by Firth, Pond & Co. in 1854 as Foster's Melodies No. 28.
-Well-known and popular in its day, both in America and Europe, the song asks the fortunate to consider the plight of the less fortunate and includes one of Foster's favorite images: "a pale drooping maiden".
+It was published in New York City by Firth, Pond & Co. in 1854 as Foster's Melodies No. 28.
+Well-known and popular in its day, both in the United States and Europe, the song asks the fortunate to consider the plight of the less fortunate and includes one of Foster's favorite images: "a pale drooping maiden".

 The first audio recording was a wax cylinder by the Edison Manufacturing Company (Edison Gold Moulded 9120) in 1905.
 It has been recorded and performed numerous times since.

 The song is Roud Folk Song Index #2659.

 Released seven years before the American Civil War, it gained great popularity during that conflict as an expression of suffering and hardship, to the point that a satirical version about soldiers' food became widely circulated as well, "Hard Tack Come Again No More".